Exploiting Diffusion Prior for Real-World Image Super-Resolution: Conclusion

 \section{Conclusion}

 Motivated by the rapid development of diffusion models and their wide applications to downstream tasks, this work discusses an important yet underexplored problem of \textit{how diffusion prior can be adopted for super-resolution.} In this paper, we present StableSR, a new way to exploit diffusion prior for real-world SR while avoiding source-intensive training from scratch.
 We devote our efforts to tackling the well-known problems, such as high computational cost and fixed resolution, and propose respective solutions, including the time-aware encoder, controllable feature wrapping module, and progressive aggregation sampling scheme.
+Extensive experiments are conducted for evaluation and effective inference strategies are further provided to facilitate practical applications.
 We believe that our exploration would lay a good foundation in this direction, and our proposed StableSR could provide useful insights for future works.

 {\textbf{Acknowledgement:}} This study is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2022-01-033[T]), RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
 We sincerely thank Yi Li for providing valuable advice and building the WebUI implementation\footnote{https://github.com/pkuliyi2015/sd-webui-stablesr} of our work.
+We also thank the continuous interest and contributions from the community.